DMFTwDFT-project/DMFTwDFT/docs/_sources/tutorials.rst.txt

 	The choice of DFT code.
 Currently, VASP and Siesta are supported.

 * -relax:
 	This flag turns on DFT convergence testing.
 If the forces are not converged a convergence calculation is attempted and if it fails the user is asked to modify convergence parameters.
 This is useful for vacancy and defect calculations where a force convergence is required after the vacancy or defect is created in order to obtain a relaxed structure to perform DFT+DMFT with.
 Currently supported for VASP.
 This uses PyChemia to check for convergence.
 The relaxation occurs inside a  ``DFT_relax`` directory.
+NOTE: ONLY SUPPORTED IN THE PYTHON 3.x VERSION.

 * -structurename:
 	DFT codes such as Siesta uses input files that contain the name of the system e.g. :math:`SrVO_3.fdf`.
 Therefore when performing DFT+DMFT calculations with Siesta this flag is required.